magento/devdocs/guides/v2.2/cloud/cdn/fastly-waf-service.md

 ---
 group: cloud-guide
-title: Managed Cloud WAF
+title: Web Application Firewall (WAF)
 functional_areas:
   - Cloud
   - Install
 ---

-Powered by Fastly, the Managed Cloud WAF is a web application firewall service that detects, logs, and blocks malicious request traffic before it can damage your sites or network.
+Powered by Fastly, the web application firewall (WAF) service for {{ site.data.var.ece }} detects, logs, and blocks malicious request traffic before it can damage your sites or network.

-As a managed service, the Magento WAF provides the following benefits:
+The WAF service provides the following benefits:

 -  **PCI compliance**—WAF enablement ensures that {{ site.data.var.ee }} storefronts in production environments meet PCI DSS 6.6 security requirements.
 -  **Default WAF policy**—The default WAF policy, configured and maintained by Fastly, provides a collection of security rules tailored to protect your {{ site.data.var.ee }} web applications from a wide range of attacks, including injection attacks, malicious inputs, cross-site scripting, data exfiltration, HTTP protocol violations, and other [OWASP Top Ten](https://www.owasp.org/index.php/Top_Ten) security threats.
 -  **WAF onboarding and enablement**—Magento deploys and enables the default WAF policy in your production environment within 2-3 weeks of the environment being fully provisioned.
 -  **Operations and maintenance support**—
    -  Magento and Fastly set up and manage your WAF logs and alerts.
    -  Magento triages customer support tickets related to WAF issues that block legitimate traffic as Priority 1 issues.
    -  Automated WAF version upgrades ensure immediate coverage for new or evolving exploits.
 See [WAF maintenance and upgrades](#waf-maintenance-and-updates).

-Both the {{ site.data.var.ece }} Pro and Starter subscriptions include the Managed Cloud WAF at no additional cost.
-The WAF service is available only on Production environments.
+The WAF service is available on Production environments for all {{ site.data.var.ece }} Pro and Starter plans at no additional costs.

 {:.bs-callout .bs-callout-tip}
 For additional information about maintaining PCI compliance for your {{ site.var.data.ece }} stores, see [Magento Approach to PCI compliance](https://magento.com/pci-compliance).